 Kim Kardashian West sweeps Instagram with her last 5 photos

-Kim kardashian west (@kimkardashian) caused a furor on his social networks for the latest publications he made in the last hours.
-The 5 posts of stories and photographs, got more than 15,682,771 of interactions between his most loyal followers.
+Kim kardashian west (@kimkardashian) caused a sensation on his Instagram profile in the last hours.
+The 5 posts of stories and photographs reached more than 15,532,409 of interactions between his followers.

 My happy place 🖤